Start Here

 Nina caught the bug the winter a SkyTrak showed up at her club's off-season practice bay and she realized she could keep her swing over the cold months at home — if she could just fit a bay in the garage.
 Her first build was a comedy of errors: a driver clipped a rafter on day one, and the projector she'd already bought threw a giant shadow of her own head across every shot.
 She spent the next year obsessively re-measuring, and somewhere in there discovered she was better at fitting the room to the golfer than she'd ever been at breaking 80.

-Why trust Nina: Nina will tell you the honest launch monitor and projector your room can support — and talk you out of the one it can't — before you spend a dollar.
+Nina's editorial lens: Nina will tell you the honest launch monitor and projector your room can support — and talk you out of the one it can't — before you spend a dollar.

-// What Nina actually knows
+// What Nina is built to investigate

 Nina has designed and re-measured dozens of home and garage bays around real walls, low rafters, and awkward depth, and can tell you before you buy which launch monitor your room will actually tolerate.
 Her judgment comes from hundreds of hours matching hardware to ceiling height, throw distance, and joint health — not from a résumé.